-(a) The Director of Emergency Services is empowered to:

-- (1) Request the Board of Supervisors to proclaim the existence or threatened existence of a Local Emergency if the Board of Supervisors is in session, or to issue a proclamation of a Local Emergency if the Board of Supervisors is not in session.
+- (a) The Director of Emergency Services is empowered to: - (1) Request the Board of Supervisors to proclaim the existence or threatened existence of a Local Emergency if the Board of Supervisors is in session, or to issue a proclamation of a Local Emergency if the Board of Supervisors is not in session.
 Whenever a Local Emergency is proclaimed by the Director of Emergency Services, the Board of Supervisors shall ratify the proclamation within seven days thereafter or the proclamation shall have no further force or effect; - (2) Recommend that the Board of Supervisors request the Governor to proclaim a State of Emergency when the locally available resources are inadequate to address the emergency, when the Board is in session; - (3) Request the Governor to proclaim a State of Emergency when the locally available resources are inadequate to address the emergency, when the Board is not in session; - (4) Control and direct the effort of the appropriate county staff for the accomplishment of the purpose of this chapter; - (5) Coordinate services and staff of the emergency organization of this County; and resolve questions of authority and responsibility that may arise; - (6) Represent this county in all dealings with public or private agencies on matters pertaining to emergencies; - (b) In the event of a proclamation of a Local Emergency, a proclamation of a State of Emergency, a Presidential Declaration of a Federal Major Disaster or Emergency, or the existence of a State of War Emergency, the Director of Emergency Services, is empowered: - (1) To make and issue rules and regulations on matters reasonably related to the protection of life, property, or environment as affected by such emergency; provided, however, such rules and regulations must be confirmed at the earliest practicable time by the Board of Supervisors; - (2) To obtain resources needed for the protection of life, property, or the environment, and to bind the county for the fair value thereof and, if required immediately, to commandeer the same for public use; - (3) To require emergency services of any County officer or employee, and to request the aid of citizens to serve as registered disaster service workers; - (4) To requisition necessary personnel or material of any County department or agency for response and recovery;

-- (5) To execute all of their ordinary powers as County Executive Officer, and special powers conferred upon him/her by this chapter or resolution or emergency plan adopted by the Board of Supervisors, all powers conferred upon him/her by any statute, by any agreement approved by the Board of Supervisors, or other lawful authority. - (6) Once life/safety operations have concluded and emergency conditions have stabilized, emergency operations will transition from response, in which the Disaster Council acts as an advisory body, to recovery, in which the Recovery Advisory Council acts as an advisory body.
-At that time, the Director of Emergency Services will have the following duty:
+- (5) To execute all of their ordinary powers as County Executive Officer, and special powers conferred upon him/her by this chapter or resolution or emergency plan adopted by the Board of Supervisors, all powers conferred upon him/her by any statute, by any agreement approved by the Board of Supervisors, or other lawful authority. - (6) Once life/safety operations have concluded and emergency conditions have stabilized, emergency operations will transition from response to recovery.
+As needed, the Director of Emergency Services will establish and maintain a Recovery Advisory Council, in accordance with this Chapter.